When it comes to credit scores, there’s a lot of confusion and misinformation out there.

 However, as we mentioned, it can be difficult for many people to start building credit since lenders typically want to see a good credit score and an established credit history before extending credit.

 The fastest way to build credit, especially for those who have a limited credit history, is to piggyback on the credit of someone else.
-Examples of credit piggybacking include getting a cosigner or guarantor in order to qualify for credit, opening a joint account with someone, or being added as an authorized user.
+Examples of credit piggybacking include getting a cosigner or guarantor, opening a joint account with someone, or being added to an account as an authorized user.

 Once you have started to establish a credit history by piggybacking, you can continue to build up your credit by opening up more tradelines.
-You can also add tradelines to your credit file that already have years of perfect payment history to help balance out the effects of any derogatory accounts.
+You can also add tradelines to your credit file that have years of perfect payment history.

 Remember, tradelines are the foundation of building credit because all credit starts with tradelines.